-5 Unleaded petrol general information and usage
+5 Unleaded petrol - general information and usage

 Note: The information given in this Chapter is correct at the time of writing.
-If updated information is thought to be required, check with a Peugeot dealer.
+If updated www.cargeek.ir Fuel/exhaust systems - multi-point fuel injection models 4C•3 information is thought to be required, check with a Peugeot dealer.
 If travelling abroad, consult one of the motoring organisations (or a similar authority) for advice on the fuel available.